 Thought to have been built on an old Roman burial ground, there have been reports of phantom-like breathing (Oh my!), objects being moved without explanation and a cold, chill-like feeling in several areas around the store.

 Well, who knew there were so many eerie and spooky tales for Halloween to tell from where our big red balloons take to the skies!
-Whether you’re a believer or a skeptic, they sure make for interesting reading.
+Whether you’re a believer or a sceptic, they sure make for interesting reading.
 Just don’t ask me to stay at The Feathers Hotel….

 If you’re interested in flying on a hot air balloon ride with us (ghostly sightings not guaranteed) why not take a look at all our launch sites here?